 Please note – vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-A new, high quality brown lizard strap has been fitted, which we feel compliments the watch nicely, along with a gold plated JLC buckle.
+A new, high quality brown lizard strap has been fitted, which we feel complements the watch nicely, along with a gold-plated JLC buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range straps if you wish here.

 Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1951.